kehinde Wiley Barack Obama strange music

 This is a section from a scene of the chamber opera based upon text by George Washington who, as a teen, wrote 110 Rules of Civility and Decent Behavior in Company and Conversation.
 The scoring is for 13 period instruments from the 18th century and reflects the highly baroque and antiquated nature of, these often hilarious, rules.
 These particular five songs are all of the ones that deal with how to eat at the table and, in the opera, are used as a dark counterpoint to a staging that depicts the horrors of war by Hanon Reznikov of the Living Theatre.
 The singers are Joanie Fritz Zosike, mezzo-soprano, and Robert Hieger, tenor.

-PDF Score - 51 pp
+PDF Score - 51 pp - 1.8 MB

 1. Don't sit at the head of the table unless it is your proper place or if the master of the house wishes it.
 It is the decent thing to do to give anyone at table a meal.
-Try to help others unless your master desires it not.
+Try to help others unless your master desires it not.2.
+Pay attention when others talk at the table.
+Don't lay your arm but only your hand on the table.
+Keep your fingers clean and when dirty wipe them on a napkin.

 3. Don't eat in the street or in the house out of season.
 Don't eat too leisurely or too hastily.
 Don't spit, don't scratch, don't cough or blow your nose except when really necessary.
 Don't cut your bread with a greasy knife.